PX4/PX4-user_guide/en/frames_multicopter/qav_r_5_kiss_esc_racer.md

 The KISS ESCs are known for their good performance but they also come with two disadvantages:
 - The software they use is not open source (unlike BLHeli)
-- There is no hardware package with presoldered wires and/or plugs (to my knowledge)
+- There is no hardware package with pre-soldered wires and/or plugs (to my knowledge)

 This means we need to solder at least 6 joints on every ESC but it's still totally worth it.